andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

   - Some parts of the LSP specification are not yet implemented in Zed.
 You can follow [this](https://github.com/zed-industries/zed/issues/26916) Zed issue to learn more.

-- Changes aren't indexed until Zed is restarted.
-See [Shopify/ruby-lsp#3384](https://github.com/Shopify/ruby-lsp/issues/3384).
+- ~Changes aren't indexed until Zed is restarted.
+See [Shopify/ruby-lsp#3384](https://github.com/Shopify/ruby-lsp/issues/3384).~ This is now working.

 - A debugger is in [beta](https://zed.dev/debugger), and there's a [PR](https://github.com/zed-industries/zed/pull/30126) open for supporting rdbg.